zalenix/portaldocs/portal-sdk/templates/top-extensions-telemetry.md

 1. A brief reason why you need access.

-1. Which databases (AzurePortal, AzPtlCosmos, hostingservice) you require access to.
+1. Which databases (AzurePortal, AzPtlCosmos, hostingservice) you need to access.

     **NOTE**: Ibiza only provides Viewer (read) access to the log databases.

-1. You understand that programmatic access to these databases potentially allows 'anonymous' access to the uncensored production logs.
+1. You understand that programmatic access to these databases potentially allows anonymous access to the uncensored production logs.

 1. You are following Microsoft procedures for key storage.
 Typically, this means storing the certificate in KeyVault and rotating the key at the appropriate frequency, as specified in [top-extensions-hosting-service.md#configuring-contentunbundler-for-ev2-based-deployments](top-extensions-hosting-service.md#configuring-contentunbundler-for-ev2-based-deployments).

-1. Your handling of any data you access this way complies with Microsoft PII & GDPR policies.
+1. Your handling of any data you access this way complies with Microsoft PII & [GDPR](https://www.microsoft.com/en-us/trustcenter/Privacy/GDPR) policies.
 This means, but is no way limited to:

    1. Not copying or downloading non-anonymized logs, even to secure systems, unless you have registered those systems with GDPR for deletion and export.

    1. Not making available anonymous access by proxy.
-For example, a web site or other access mechanism that allows the caller, whether or not they are authenticated, to make non-delegated requests as the service principal.
-One  example of such is  a log search tool that connects directly as the Service Principal or dSTS Service Identity rather than using delegated authentication.
+For example, a web site or other access mechanism that allows the caller, whether or not they are authenticated, to make non-delegated requests as the service principal is a proxy access.
+One  specific example is  a log search tool that connects directly as the Service Principal or dSTS Service Identity, as described in [http://aka.ms/portalfx/kusto-dsts](http://aka.ms/portalfx/kusto-dsts), instead of using delegated authentication.

-1. Your application must not put excessive loads on the cluster, especially over peak times like 5 - 7pm PST, or midnight - 1am UTC.
+1. Your application must not put excessive loads on the cluster that contains its Kusto databases and tables, especially during peak times like 5 - 7pm PST, or midnight - 1am UTC.

-    * Please supply examples of the queries you will be executing, as well as the schedule or frequency.
+    * Please supply examples of the queries you will be executing, in addition to the schedule or frequency.

     * The AAD App ID of your Service Principal or the certificate thumbprint of your dSTS Service Identity.
-If using an AAD Service Principal, your application uses cert based auth for its Service Principal.
-For more information, see [top-extensions-alerting.md#creating-a-certificate-backed-partner-service-principal](top-extensions-alerting.md#creating-a-certificate-backed-partner-service-principal).
+If using an AAD Service Principal, your application uses certificate-based authentication for its Service Principal, as specified in [top-extensions-alerting.md#creating-a-certificated-partner-service-principal](top-extensions-alerting.md#creating-a-certificated-partner-service-principal).

-1. A contact e-mail for this application that we can reach out to in cases of outage, capacity planning, and similar support features.
+1. A contact e-mail for this application that Ibiza can reach out to in cases of outage, capacity planning, and similar support features.
 This is a team alias instead of an individual email.

 1. If you are using the **Kusto** Client SDK to connect, that  `ClientRequestProperties.Application` is set to an appropriate value.
-If you are using another access method that supports a similar feature, ensure that the extension connects with it.
+If you are using another access method that supports a similar feature, ensure that the extension connects to **Kusto**.

 1. Whether you need to create your own functions and tables, including write access, in **Kusto**.
 This means creating a dedicated database for your team with a suitable name that you supply, for which you will then be responsible for maintaining, including registering with the GDPR scanner, or other similar entities.
 If you are not sure  whether you need your own functions or tables, answer this as "No" and file a new request with <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension Alert Configuration Changes&body=My team would like to update the correlation rules for our extension.
 The configuration to update is <Alert_YOUR_EXTENSION_NAME>.
 The updated configuration is attached.">ibizafxhot@microsoft.com; azurefxg@microsoft.com</a>  if the answer changes.
-The email to azurefxg@microsoft.com should contain the information specified in [top-extensions-telemetry.md#programmatic-onboarding](top-extensions-telemetry.md#programmatic-onboarding).
+The email to azurefxg@microsoft.com should contain the information in this list.

 Once azurefxg@microsoft.com receives and approves the onboarding request, they will reach out to you.
 When your identities are validated, they will enable your app ID with Viewer access for the requested databases.
 There is no propagation delay associated with enabling programmatic access.